Simulating a model with basico

 The run_time_course command

-you can change different options for the time course by adding named parameters into the run_time_course_command
+you can change different options for the time course by adding named parameters into the run_time_course_command.
+Supported are:

 [7]: